Top Gear Australia series 4

 The fourth series of the television series Top Gear Australia aired in Australia from 30 August 2011 until 28 April 2012, consisting of six episodes.
 The presenting line-up featured Steve Pizzati, Shane Jacobson, Ewen Page and The Stig.

-This would be the last series of Top Gear as it was cancelled in 2012 due to declining ratings of the last two series.
+This would be the last series of Top Gear as it was cancelled in 2012, due to declining ratings of the last two series.

+A two-disc DVD set, titled Top Gear Australia: The Second Series on Nine was released in March 2012.
+It contained all three episodes of the fourth season, along with four unaired episodes from the third and fourth seasons.
+The unaired episodes from the fourth season were broadcast on GO! in April 2012.